 Indeed, even Facebook’s owner Mark Zuckerberg, who is renowned for sporting plain gray t-shirts, comprehends the power of dressing admirably.
 During a significant year for Facebook, Zuckerberg made a guarantee to wear a tie each day for the whole year.
 He clarified, “My tie was the symbol of how serious and significant a year this was and I wore it consistently to show this.”

-Tips for Dressing for Success
+Tips for Dress for Success

 The good news is that dressing for success is easier than you think, and you don’t have to break the bank in the process.
 Keep the following tips in mind and you’ll give the impression of success:

 Begin with the basics.
 Always choose dark socks when wearing dark jeans or potential shoes.
 Your belt should match or arrange with your shoes.
 These two basic hints are frequently missed!
 Most young ladies in Pakistan settle on exquisite shalwar kameez but if you decide to wear pants, ensure they are slacks, not skinny ones lest you look too casual.
 Nothing excessively uncovering, obviously.
-Loud prints and bright colors are never a good thing at an interview.
+Loud prints and bright colours are never a good thing at an interview.
 Elegant and sober does best.”

 An often missed note on hygiene.
-Limit use of cologne/ scent; it’s intended to praise not overpower.
+Limit the use of cologne/ scent; it’s intended to praise not overpower.

 Keep it simple.
 Accessories ought to be only that: extra.
-Ensure jewelry and belts are not very showy or diverting.
+Ensure jewellery and belts are not very showy or diverting.
 If they overwhelm your outfit you can be certain they’ll overwhelm your personality too.